HMAS Seamist

 HMAS Seamist (10) (Note: her commissioned name was HMAS Seamist, not Sea Mist as recorded on some Navy websites) was formerly a Sydney-based luxury motor cruiser, commissioned as a channel patrol boat into and operated by the Royal Australian Navy (RAN) during World War II.
 She was one of thirteen similar vessels, known to Sydney siders as the 'Hollywood Fleet'.

-Sea Mist as she was previously named, was and still is a 65 ft cruiser built by Lars Halvorsen and Sons and launched on 14 August 1939.
+Sea Mist as she was previously named, was and still is a 65 ft cruiser built by Lars Halvorsen Sons and launched on 14 August 1939.
 Whilst some reports indicate she was built for Oliver Triggs, the founder of Meadow Lea, or for motor racing identity Hope Bartlett, she was in fact built for Mr and Mrs Gale of Potts Point.
-She was subsequently purchased by Hope Bartlett before she was requisitioned by the Navy.
+She was subsequently purchased by Hope Bartlett before she was requisitioned by the RAN.

 Sea Mist was requisitioned on 17 June 1941, and commissioned by the RAN on 21 July 1941 as HMAS Seamist, (An earlier Sea Mist, previously owned by the Gale's was also acquired by the RAN and later sold to the USN as Sea Mist) under the command of Sub-Lieutenant John A Doyle RANR(S).

 During the Battle of Sydney Harbour (often referred to as the attack on Sydney Harbour) by the Imperial Japanese Navy on 31 May and 1 June 1942, Seamist, at approx. 5.00am whilst patrolling between Bradleys Head and the boom net, investigated an object in Taylors Bay.
 On realising it was the conning tower of the midget submarine (M-21), her commander Reg Andrew bought Seamist to the place where the submarine had just submerged and dropped a depth charge.
 The blast inverted and blew the submarine to the surface.
 Seamist returned and dropped a second depth charge, so close that Andrew later said he could have stepped on to the inverted hull of the submarine.